ecscstatsconsulting/chrome-excel-generator/README.md

 The app is published on the Chrome App Store here: [Chrome App](https://chrome.google.com/webstore/detail/excel-generator/ppeejofkpebeikjaalhlmlmhldkhbgih)

 It works well for basic tables.
-Soon it will be upgraded to handle more complex instances.
+Soon it will be upgraded to handle more complex layouts.

 Feel free to look at the code now and try it out.
 Lot's of updates and a formal release will be coming very soon.